Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 Different node prefixes in the SHCD can be identified as Application nodes.
 Each node prefix can be mapped to a specific HSM sub role.
 These sub roles can then be used as the targets of Ansible plays run by CFS to configure these nodes.
-The xname for each Application node can be assigned one or more hostname aliases.
+The component name (xname) for each Application node can be assigned one or more hostname aliases.

 See [Create Application Node YAML](create_application_node_config_yaml.md) for instructions about creating this file.